November 25, 2017

 After showering, use the saline solution or wound wash to once again cleanse the piercing site.
 You can do this twice per day.
 Cleaning more than twice per day can lead to dryness and irritation.
 Pat the area dry with a clean paper towel.

 Check for tightness, ball ends, gems, etc. Make sure your threaded ends are secure and not loose.
 Right after cleaning is the best time to double check your ends.
+Feel free to use a clean pair of gloves (latex or nitrile) to make tightening a breeze.
+Our fingers can be oily, unclean and not provide the proper grib.

 Save our info graphic for future use!